Employer Global Diversity & Inclusion

-The Multicultural Networks make sure that employees of our global company are aware of their differences as well as of their similarities and that they make the most out of the opportunities created by the existing diversity.
-During internal events on selected topics and joint participation in external events, employees can discuss their respective cultures and countries of origin, learn from each other, and build a sustainable network for future collaboration.
+The Multicultural Networks make sure that employees of a global company like Credit Suisse are conscious about their differences as well as of their similarities and that they make the most out of the opportunities created by the existing diversity.
+During internal events on selected topics and joint participation in external events, employees can share aspects of their cultures and countries of origin, learn from each other, and build a sustainable network for future collaboration.

-The Disability Interest Forums (DIF) promote the exchange of knowledge and experience with regard to persons with disabilities.
+The GetAbility Forums promote the exchange of knowledge and experience around disabilities.
 The forums also strive to raise awareness for health-related issues, in order to enable employees to achieve their full potential on a long-term basis.
 This is done through internal information events and collaboration with external partners.
 The forums facilitate information sharing on this topic and work to raise awareness in professional and personal environments on the subject.

 The Work/Life Integration Forums in Hong Kong and Singapore offer employees the opportunity to share experience about better ways to balance their professional and personal lives.
-Events also raise awareness about health and well-being to promote productivity in the workplace.
+Events also raise awareness about health and well-being to allow to remain productive in the long term.

-Network 50+ creates awareness for the potential and the concerns of experienced employees at an advanced stage in their professional careers.
-In Switzerland, the Generational Mentoring Program was successfully implemented in collaboration with the Network 50+ and the Next Generation Network.
-In this program, experienced employees act as mentees and collaborate with Next Generation employees, who act as mentors.
-This promotes generational exchange and creates the basis for innovation.
+VEP Network 45+ creates awareness on the potential and the challenges of experienced employees in an advanced stage in their professional careers.
+In Switzerland a collaboration between the VEP Network 45+ and the Next Generation Network lead to the successful implementation of the Generational Mentoring Program .
+In this program, experienced employees take the role of mentees and collaborate with Next Generation employees, acting as mentors.
+This promotes generational dialogue and sharing of perspectives, thus creating the basis for innovation.

-The Veterans' Network in the US aims to further personal and leadership skills learned in the military through mentoring within Credit Suisse to promote specific values like teamwork and equal opportunity.
-The network also supports veterans' issues.
+The Veterans' Network in the US aims to further expand personal and leadership skills learned in the military through mentoring within Credit Suisse to promote specific values like teamwork and equal opportunity.
+The network also supports veterans' specific topics.